peterzieba/5Vpld/README.md

 * https://github.com/hoglet67/atf15xx_yosys/
 ** This example goes from plain old verilog into a .JED file by implementing a techmap.

-# Programming / Burning
+# Programming / Burning and Device Information
 There are a few choices on how the part can actually be programmed depending on whether it supports JTAG.

 A word on programming algorithms:
 Programming algorithms were seldom documented on datasheets for a part.
 Usually, these were behind NDA and only the companies producing Device Programmers had them (Data I/O, Logical Devices, Hi-Lo Systems, BP Microsystems, Wellon).
 Furthermore, some parts supporting JTAG (which in theory is much more open/universal), can nonetheless be programmed to repurpose the JTAG pins, at which point a dedicated device programmer or specialized knowledge of blanking the device is required.

 ## PLD Devices (ATF16V8, ATF22V10)
-These parts require an EPROM programmer. <span style="color: red;">Additionally, an important gotcha' is that there are many manufacturers of these parts as well as variants within a manufacturer.
+These parts require an EPROM programmer, and ideally one from the time period during which these parts were in vogue. <span style="color: red;">Additionally, an important gotcha' is that there are many manufacturers of these parts as well as variants within a manufacturer.
 While the fusemap may be compatible across variants (GAL16V8 from Lattice vs. the ATF16V8 from Atmel/Microchip), THE PROGRAMMING ALGORITHMS ARE NOT!
-You will need an EPROM programmer with support for the EXACT manufacturer and EXACT part number of the device you have.</span>
+You will need an EPROM programmer with support for the EXACT manufacturer and EXACT part number of the device you have.</span> Furthermore, many have reported issues with modern low-cost programmers in the past (Gecu / Autoelectric TL866 and similar).
+There is a good chance that the algorithms have been updated to address these problems.

 ## CPLD Devices (ATF1502, ATF1504, ATF1508)
 These parts can be programmed via JTAG, so there are a few options.